-- · GHG emissions - · GHG intensity of investee companies - Exposure to companies active in the fossil fuel sector - Energy consumption intensity per high impact climate sector - Violations of UN Global Compact principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises - Lack of processes and compliance mechanisms to monitor compliance with UN Global Compact principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises - Exposure to controversial weapons (anti personnel mines, cluster munitions, chemical weapons and biological weapons)
+- GHG emissions - Carbon footprint - GHG intensity of investee companies - Exposure to companies active in the fossil fuel sector - Share of non-renewable energy consumption and production - Energy consumption intensity per high impact climate sector - Violations of UN Global Compact principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises - Lack of processes and compliance mechanisms to monitor compliance with UN Global Compact principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises - Exposure to controversial weapons (anti personnel mines, cluster munitions, chemical weapons and biological weapons)

-In addition, this Fund takes into account the PAIs through BlackRock's DNSH standard for Sustainable Investments.
-This Fund will provide information on the PAIs in its annual report.
+In addition, the Fund takes into account the PAIs through BlackRock's DNSH standard for Sustainable Investments.
+The Fund will provide information on the PAIs in its annual report.

+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
 The Fund seeks to maximise total return in a manner consistent with the principles of environmental, social and governance "ESG" focused investing.